aws-samples/aws-service-catalog-tools-workshop/workshop/content/reInvent2019/200-task-2/600-provisioning-the-product.md

 - Append the following snippet to the YAML document in the main input field (be careful with your indentation):

- {{% code file="reInvent2019/200-task-2/artefacts/orchestrator/manifest-launches-addition.yaml" language="yaml" %}}
+ {{% code file="reInvent2019/200-task-2/artefacts/orchestrator/manifest-launches-addition.yaml" language="js" %}}

 - The main input field should look like this:

- {{% code file="reInvent2019/200-task-2/artefacts/orchestrator/manifest-all.yaml" language="yaml" %}}
+ {{% code file="reInvent2019/200-task-2/artefacts/orchestrator/manifest-all.yaml" language="js" %}}

 #### Committing the manifest file